 Use OPC When:

-- The timeline is short
+- The construction timeline is short.

-- Heavy structural load is involved
+- Heavy structural loads are involved.

 Use PPC When:

-- Durability and cost matter
+- Durability and cost-effectiveness are priorities.

-- The area is coastal or humid
+- The construction site is in a coastal or humid area.

-- Smoother finish is needed for plastering
+- A smoother finish is desired for plastering.

 How to Identify High-Quality Cement